Amsterdam/amsterdam.github.io/guides/docker-analysis-project.md

 ---
-explains: How to set up a docker analysis project
+explains: How we set up a docker environment for analysis
 ---

+# How we create a docker environment for data analysis

 # Setting up